hamza512b/earth/README.md

 ## Usage
-You have to have either [yarn](https://classic.yarnpkg.com/en/docs/install/) to use this website.
+You have to have [yarn](https://classic.yarnpkg.com/en/docs/install/) to use this website.

-Cd to diratory and run:
+Cd to the diratory you cloned the project to and run:
 ```sh
 yarn install
 ```